trupti123456789/crt-mysql/README.md

-# How to use MySQL in Copado Robotic Testing
+# MySQL in Copado Robotic Testing
-This example shows how to connect to a database and add and remove data using MySQL protocol in Copado Robotic Testing.
+How to connect to a database and add and remove data using MySQL protocol in Copado Robotic Testing.

 ## Dependencies (check requirements.txt file)